SiddhantBelkhede/ai-agent-api/README.md

 4. Set start command: `uvicorn api_server:app --host 0.0.0.0 --port 10000`
 5. Add your `GROQ_API_KEY` in Render's environment settings.

+#### Example: Deploy to Railway
+1. Push your code to GitHub.
+2. Create a new project on Railway, connect your repo.
+3. Railway auto-detects FastAPI.
+Set start command if needed: `uvicorn api_server:app --host 0.0.0.0 --port $PORT`
+4. Add your `GROQ_API_KEY` in Railway's environment settings.

 ---

 ## Security & Best Practices
 - **Never commit your `.env` or secrets.**
 - For production, use a persistent database for conversation history.
 - Review and restrict CORS origins as needed.
+- All API keys are loaded from environment variables for security.

 ---